QAPournima/qapournima/README.md

 ---

-💡 *"Quality in software testing isn’t a coincidence—it's the outcome of smart automation, rigorous validation, and relentless improvement."* 💫
+💡 <em> *"Quality in software testing isn’t a coincidence—it's the outcome of smart automation, rigorous validation, and relentless improvement."* </em> 💫